Recover, Renew, Rebuild: Addiction Treatment Through Coaching and Counselling

 Whole-Person Approach: A holistic coach recognizes that addiction affects all aspects of a person's life.
 They take into account the physical, emotional, mental, and spiritual aspects of the individual, and tailor their coaching to address each of these areas.

 Lifestyle and Wellness Support: Holistic coaches assist individuals in making positive lifestyle changes that promote health and well-being.
-They provide guidance on nutrition, exercise, sleep habits, stress management techniques, and other wellness practices that can aid in the recovery process.
+They guide nutrition, exercise, sleep habits, stress management techniques, and other wellness practices that can aid in the recovery process.

 Emotional Support and Self-Care: Addiction often involves underlying emotional issues that need to be addressed.
 A holistic coach offers emotional support, helps individuals develop healthy coping mechanisms, and encourages self-care practices to manage stress, anxiety, and other emotional challenges.